 How can I register to the GED program?

 We recommend that you use our website (centrohispanomarista.org) to receive registration form and information by following the student’s registration instructions.
 Regardless of whether you register on our website, you are required to attend the official registration date.
-Please consult the calendar on our website to find the next registration date or call 770-936-2275 for additional information.
+Please consult our website to find the next registration date or call 770-936-2275 for additional information.

 When are the GED clases?